CSU 4-H Youth Development

 4-H provides learning experiences in which youth develop life skills such as communication, citizenship, decision-making, interpersonal relationships and community, and global awareness.
 Kids experience 4-H through in-school and after-school programs, school and community clubs and 4-H camps.

-Enrollment for new members is open all year, but project, fair, or other deadlines still apply so early enrollment is recommended.
+Enrollment for new members is opened until February 1st, but project, fair, or other deadlines still apply so early enrollment is highly encouraged.

 Step 1—Investigate